 Putnam Park was deeded to the town by Miss Catherine Putnam shortly before her death in 1962.
 She had always loved this land and wanted to give it as a gift to the town with the provision that no buildings were ever built on it.
 The park is a little over two acres and sits along the Nubanusit River.
 In the 1950’s the park was redesigned with hemlocks, maples, linden and beech trees.
-In the early 90’s, under the direction of Michael Gordon and the Parks Committee, the then very dark and overgrown park was opened up by removing and pruning some shrubs and trees creating added light and space.
-Around 1999 more clearing was done, especially in the back and a few trees were added: including a Stewartia, Helesia (Carolina Silverbeel) and a Heptacodium (Seven Sons).
+In the early 90’s, the then very dark and overgrown park was opened up by removing and pruning some shrubs and trees creating added light and space.
+Around 1999 more clearing was done, especially in the back and a few trees were added: including a Stewartia, Halesia (Carolina Silverbell) and a Heptacodium (Seven Sons).
 As gardens were added so were large pieces of local granite which were brought in for benches and tables.
 Gordon designed large comfortable “signature” Adirondack chairs with wide arms for picnicking.
 The chairs have the Town of Peterborough logo etched into the back side of each chair.
 The entrance was enlarged adding shrubs (Fothergilla major ‘Mt.
 Airy’) and numerous unusual perennials and annuals.
 Early to mid 2000’s paved pathways were installed making the walking easier, along with a rain garden to help prevent erosion from heavy rains.
 Every season more plants and bulbs are added to all the gardens within this park.
 The rock path through the entrance is named the “Love Path” in honor of Laura Trowbridge and her sister who installed it, as their maiden name is “Love.”
-The two granite sentinels at the entrance garden at Putnam were acquired from John Kaufhold of Peterborough Marble and Granite.
+The two granite sentinels at the entrance garden at Putnam were acquired from John Kaufhold, owner of Peterborough Marble and Granite Works.

 Nubanusit Terrace is an elegant little pocket garden on Grove Street (next to the post office) that looks over the Nubanusit River and onto Putnam Park in the distance.
 The building that once stood in this spot burned down in 1941, opening a lovely view of the river and cascading waterfalls.
-In 2002 Gordon added a formal yew and boxwood hedge with the intention of shielding the street from the sitting area so that people could quietly enjoy the river.
-In an effort to maintain its elegance white tulips, tall white nodding onions (Leucojums), and giant white alliums rise above the boxed in hedges creating a striking show in the spring, followed by silvery Russian Sage (‘Perovskia atriplicifolia’).
+In 2002, Gordon added a formal yew and boxwood hedge with the intention of shielding the street from the sitting area so that people could quietly enjoy the river.
+To maintain its elegance white tulips, tall white nodding onions (Leucojums), and giant white alliums rise above the boxed in hedges creating a striking show in the spring, followed by silvery Russian Sage (‘Perovskia atriplicifolia’).